jeremiah-sanville/PortfolioProjects/README.md

 ## About

-Hi, I'm an aspiring data analyst with a background of a bachelor's degree in psychology at the University of Southern Maine.
-During my academic journey, I discovered my affinity for working with data and transforming it into captivating visual representations.
-This realization, combined with my preexisting coding experience, ignited a deep interest when I came across the Google Data Analytics Certification.
-This comprehensive program equipped me with a diverse array of valuable tools, including SQL, R, PowerBI, and Tableau.
-Through this certification, I honed my abilities in data cleaning, manipulation, analysis, and visualization.
-The process has only intensified my eagerness to acquire new tools and refine my skills further.
+Hi, I'm a data analyst with a bachelor's degree in psychology from the University of Southern Maine.
+I discovered my passion for working with data during my studies and enjoyed creating visualizations.
+After completing the Google Data Analytics Certification, I gained expertise in SQL, R, PowerBI, and Tableau, along with skills in data cleaning, manipulation, analysis, and visualization.
+I'm constantly eager to learn new tools and enhance my skills.

 This is a repository to showcase my skills and projects in the data analytics and data science field.